The stored procedure

 To understand the result, take into account the following:

-- The row #2 and #3 represent the dependencies of a private view (the
+The row #2 and #3 represent the dependencies of a private view (the field “private” is

 truein these rows).
 This private view is the left outer join between employees and orders.

-- Row #3, the transitive dependency between the private view and the
+Row #3, the transitive dependency between the private view and the DF data source.
+The dependency is transitive because “depth” is greater than

-- Row #6, the transitive dependency between the view “sales_info” and
+Row #6, the transitive dependency between the view

-the JSON data source.
-This dependency is also transitive because
+customer_invoicingand the DF data source.
+This dependency is also transitive because “depth” is

-- In row #4, the value of the field “expression” is the expression assigned to the field “employee_full_name” of the view “sales_info”.
+In row #4, the value of the field “expression” is the expression assigned to the field “full_name” of the view “customer_invoicing”.

 The information returned by the procedure changes depending on the type of user that executes the procedure: